nsdumont/jDirichletMixtureModels/README.md

 # jDirichletMixtureModels
+- Currently in active development!

-Package `` utilities for clustering using Dirichlet Process mixture models in R. It supports a number of existing conjugate distribution pairs, as well as user-specified distributions.
+Package `jDirichletMixtureModels` provides utilities for clustering using Dirichlet Process mixture models in R. It supports a number of existing conjugate distribution pairs, as well as user-specified distributions.

 Currently, the package only supports clustering using conjugate distributions using the methods in Markov Chain Sampling Methods for Dirichlet Process Mixture Models by Radford Neal.
 Clustering using non-conjugate distributions is under active development.